 THE DEEP, DEEP PUDDLE by Mary Jessie Parker

 Young puddle jumpers will delight in this silly Seuss-like fantasy about a puddle that keeps on growing.
 How deep can it get?
 So deep that soon enough, glub glub glub, the entire city sinks out of sight, only to reappear later with everything in disarray.
-This ingenious urban counting tale will engage young ones learning their numbers, as well as older readers who will enjoy the overlying story and the breezy artwork.

 THE SUN ABOVE AND THE BLOOMS BELOW